 STEP 3: After 40 days open the jars and strain the ingredients using a strainer or even better, a clean gauze.
 Compost the leftovers of spruce tips..

 STEP 4: Store in clean bottles or smaller jars and keep in a cool and dark place.

 STEP 4: Use as a cough syrup alone or add to tea.
 If you like the taste, you can mix the syrup with water to make juice or other beverages.

-After picking the spruce tips make sure you use them as soon as possible, preferably, for the best quality place them in jars with sugar right after harvesting.
+After harvesting spruce tips, make sure you use them as soon as possible.
+For the best quality, place them in jars with sugar right after harvesting.

 Spruce tips start losing their beneficial medicinal properties after a year, so harvest them fresh every spring for the following year.